PhilippPro/timeSeriesML/README.md

 # timeSeriesML
-An R package for modeling time series
+An R package for using modern machine learning methods for time series